scc-digitalhub/validation-framework/server/README.md

 #### Get project by ID (GET):
 ```
-localhost:8200/api/project/<project_id>
+localhost:8200/api/project/<projectId>
 ```
-* `project_id` - Path variable, ID of the project.
+* `projectId` - Path variable, ID of the project.

 ---

 #### Update a project (PUT):
 ```
-localhost:8200/api/project/<project_id>
+localhost:8200/api/project/<projectId>
 ```
-* `project_id` - Path variable, ID of the project.
+* `projectId` - Path variable, ID of the project.

 Contents of the body:
 * `id` -*Optional*, ID of the project.
 This value can't actually be updated.
-If specified, the back-end will check that it matches the `project_id` specified as path variable.
+If specified, the back-end will check that it matches the `projectId` specified as path variable.
 Consider this an extra measure to ensure you're updating the correct document.
 * `name` - *Optional*, updated name of the project.

 Example: